 You can apply for a fiancé visa in the UK online to get married to your UK partner.
-An application for entry clearance for a fiancé visa UK can be made if you are engaged to be married to a person who is either a British Citizen, a person with ILR / settled status, an EU national with pre-settled status, a refugee / humanitarian protection status holder, Turkish Businessperson visa holder or Turkish Worker visa holder.
+An application for entry clearance for a fiancé visa UK can be made if you are engaged to be married to a person who is either a British Citizen, a person with ILR / settled status, an EU national with pre-settled status, a refugee / humanitarian protection status holder, a Turkish Businessperson visa holder or a Turkish Worker visa holder.
 An application for a fiancé visa can only be made from outside the UK.
-An entry clearance application for a fiancé visa is made in accordance with the requirement of Appendix FM of the Immigration Rules.
-You can apply for fiancé visa entry clearance through Priority Service to get a decision on your application within 30 working days.
-As a result of a successful fiancé visa entry clearance, you will be granted 6 months UK visa to come to the UK to get married to your UK partner.
-Once you have registered your marriage with your UK partner, you can apply for switching from a fiancé visa to a spouse visa from inside the UK.
+An entry clearance application for a fiancé visa is made in accordance with the requirements of Appendix FM of the Immigration Rules.

-Free Immigration Advice For Fiancé Visa UK
+Free Immigration Advice for Fiancé Visa UK

 Specialist Fiancé Visa Lawyers UK

-- Complete the application form online for a fiancé visa UK on the UKVI website;
+- Complete the online application form for a UK fiancé visa on the UKVI website.

 - Submit your completed application form for a fiancé visa UK online by paying the application fee for a fiancé visa UK.
 You do not have to pay an Immigration Health Surcharge (IHS) for the fiancé visa entry clearance application.